Alonso-del-Arte/chess/CONTRIBUTING.md

-This project will be open to Hacktoberfest 2025.
+This project won't be open to Hacktoberfest 2026.
+It might be open to Hacktoberfest 2027.

-# Guidelines for Hacktoberfest 2025 Contributors
+# Guidelines for Hacktoberfest 2027 Contributors

-If you wish to participate on this repository for Hacktoberfest 2025, get your first pull request for this repository in before October 14.
+If you wish to participate on this repository for Hacktoberfest 2027, get your first pull request for this repository in before October 14.
 I will not be rushed to merge pull requests that I then undo in November.